 The Andrews Government has just released a draft Victorian Deer Management Strategy.
 While the draft clearly outlines the many problems deer are causing in Victoria, it fails to identify workable solutions.
 The draft strategy seems to be largely aimed at protecting recreational hunting – however, that experience is not remotely threatened, unlike the many important habitats being trampled and chomped by deer.
-Read our initial response here.
+(Read our media release and submission.)

 Send your message today calling for a commitment to stopping the havoc that hooved animals cause to Victoria’s natural environment and communities.

 In the lead up to the state election, I request that you publicly commit to a policy for a significant reduction in feral animals in Victoria to reduce the impacts an exploding populations of deer, horses, goats and pigs are having on native habitats and communities in Victoria.

 In recent years deer numbers have increased dramatically, with around one million deer now rampant across the state.
 They are seriously affecting Victoria’s finest natural areas including the Grampians, Wilsons Promontory and the Murray River’s shores, from the high country to rainforest gullies.
 Deer are now invading farms and communities in great numbers, even reaching Melbourne’s outer suburbs, and increasingly affecting road safety.